-Children living in homeless shelters and supportive housing have limited options for summer fun.
-The Fairfax County Park Authority, looking to expand these options, provides eligible children with free summer camp opportunities.
-Since 1997, PACT in partnership with the county's homeless shelters and generous private sector sponsors, has provided summer fun and education for more than 600 children, ages 6 to 17.
+Children living in homeless shelters, transitional and supportive housing have limited options for summer fun.
+The Fairfax County Park Authority expanded options for these under-served children by partnering with the Fairfax County Park Foundation to raise funds to provide eligible children with free summer camp opportunities.
+Since 1997, PACT in partnership with the county's homeless shelters and generous private sector sponsors, has provided summer fun and education for more than 756 children, ages 6 to 17.

 PACT is fully funded through contributions from local businesses, foundations and individual donors.

-Special appreciation is extended to Fairfax County businesses, foundations and private donors, children living in homeless shelters and supportive housing are given the opportunity to attend FCPA camp programs through Parks and Community Together (PACT).
-In 2017, donations from the sponsors allowed 56 children to attend 245 weeks of camp and 163 extended care sessions!
+Special appreciation is extended to Fairfax County businesses, foundations and private donors for their philanthropy and support of this worthy program.
+In 2019, donations from the generous sponsors allowed 56 children to attend 345 weeks of camp and 142 extended care sessions!